Business development support

 This section provides an overview of business development services offering support and advice to assist with the growth and development of your Lancashire business.
 You'll also find information on financial support options, plus business networking and events that will help you make strong local contacts and provide opportunities to promote your business.

-COVID-19 business support: for help and support for businesses affected by coronavirus visit Preston City Council - business support COVID-19.
+COVID-19 business support: although all funding schemes have ended, for general help and support for businesses affected by coronavirus visit Preston City Council - business support COVID-19.

 Local business support services